This Is How Much an Upper-Class Retiree Takes Home From Social Security

 Unfortunately, a combination of factors has upset the balance that has kept Social Security solvent all these years.
 Demographics have played a big role, as the number of retirees relative to active workers has greatly increased, in part due to increasing longevity.
 As a result, the Social Security Trustees have said that, without legislative action, benefits could be cut by 23% as early as 2034.

-For those in the upper income brackets, this shouldn’t be as damaging as it would be to those in the lowest bracket, many of whom rely on Social Security as their only source of retirement income.
-But it still could sting, as those who earned more in their working careers also stand to lose more in terms of absolute dollars, as their Social Security payments are correspondingly higher as well.
+For those in the upper-income brackets, this shouldn’t be as damaging as it would be to those in the lowest bracket, many of whom rely on Social Security as their only source of retirement income.
+But it still could sting, as those who earned more in their working careers also stand to lose more in terms of absolute dollars, as their Social Security payments are correspondingly higher, as well.

 Here’s a look at income levels of the upper class, how they relate to Social Security and how big the average check is for an upper-class retiree.

-Upper-Class Income Range for 2023
+Upper-Class Income Range for 2024

 According to the Pew Research Center, “upper income” begins at double the national median income.
-As of September 2023, estimates for the median national income were at $76,382, putting “upper income” at $152,764 and above.
+As of March 2024, estimates for the median national income were at $95,750, putting “upper income” at $143,600 and above.

-Average Social Security Checks as of September
+Average Social Security Check

-The average retiree received a monthly Social Security check of $1,841 as of September 2023.
-Spousal benefits for those who weren’t drawing checks based on their own income averaged a monthly payment of $888.
+The average retiree received a monthly Social Security check of $1,907 as of January 2024.
+Spousal benefits for those who weren’t drawing checks based on their own income averaged a monthly payment of $912.

-If you combine these two benefits, it translates to the average worker and spouse household earning checks totaling $2,279 per month or $32,752 per year.
+If you combine these two benefits, it translates to the average worker and spouse household earning checks totaling $2,919 per month or $33,828 per year.

 Average Social Security Checks of Upper-Class Retirees